barnjamin/rareaf/contracts/platform.md

 Platform Contract Pair
 ======================

-For a Distributed Application, there is no central database except the blockchain.
-For a DApp then to find accounts or assets related to it, some method for identification of those elements must be developed.
-This document aims to describe a method to identify those elements with a Platform Contract Pair.

 In General, a pair of contracts is created where one implements the logic for the platform the other checks that it is valid before distibuting a token signifiying admission onto the platform.